Start My Answer

 • Deny due to lack of knowledge.
 This is like saying, “I don’t know.”

 Deny all the claims you dispute.
-It's okay to deny everything.
-You are refusing to admit liability.
-You are telling Innovative Recovery to prove it.
+Denying the claim places the burden on Innovative Recovery to prove their allegations.
 You can also deny a claim due to a lack of knowledge.
 It may be your best option if you don't understand any of the claims.
 If you agree with a claim, you can admit it.
 Admitting all complaints means you are guilty, and the court will likely issue a judgment against you.

 2. Assert your affirmative defenses